Letter of Intent (LOI) Application Guidelines

 4. Status of IRB or IACUC approval as appropriate.

-6. A scientific abstract (up to 1500 words) that describes the working hypothesis, scientific rationale, experimental design, and expected outcomes.
+6. A scientific abstract (up to 1200 words) that describes the working hypothesis, scientific rationale, experimental design, and expected outcomes.
 One figure, image, or data table may be included.
+References are not counted toward the word limit.

 Considerations